-This subject topic incorporates a combination of sciences like Biology, Chemistry, economics, ecology and earth science to help to bring out clearly the correlation between crops and the soil in terms of how they support each other to sustain their quality and significance.
-It also entails assessing, detecting and determining whether the soil has the nutrients required to support growth and development of crops to maturity level.
-Technology utility is applied to facilitate achievement of specificity and sensitivity when doing soil tests on various components.
+This subject topic incorporates a combination of sciences like Biology, Chemistry, economics, ecology and earth science to help to bring out the correlation between crops and the soil in terms of how they support each other to sustain their quality and significance.
+It also entails assessing, detecting and determining whether the soil has the nutrients required to support the growth and development of crops to maturity level.
+Technology utility is applied to facilitate the achievement of specificity and sensitivity when doing soil tests on various components.

 Let us take a focus tour on soil and explore its relevance as the motherboard for improving food production together with its immense biodiversity composition.
 Biodiversity is an umbrella term representing all the organic matter in the soil, water, all that grows in/on the soil and other small living organisms that have soil as their habitat.
-The coordination of biodiversity is what makes the soil appreciate in its vast values.
+The coordination of biodiversity is what makes the soil appreciate its vast value.

 Soil structure is also a crucial aspect that we cannot leave unturned.
 It makes observations on how soil is aggregated, its compactness and the profile hierarchy from organic horizon to bedrock horizon.